-Some of you may have read my previous blog about Cesarean scars and Endometriosis (if you haven’t, you can read it here).
+Some of you may have read my previous blog about Cesarean scars and Endometriosis.
 In the studies referenced in that blog entry, all of the women complained of bumps or lumps or pain in their c-section scars.
 Turns out they had developed Endometriosis in their scar tissue; likely the cells were transferred during the surgical procedure.

 But…correspondence published just a few days ago references a woman who was found to have Endometriosis growing within the fascia of her abdominal wall nearly 1.25 inches above her scar line.
 She was 41-years-old and had complaints of the bump for the past 3 years.
 It didn’t bug her; she had no symptoms.
 It wasn’t discolored…it was just a mass.
 A bump.
 A lump…that just sat there.
 She had previously undergone two c-sections (one seven years ago and one 10 years ago).
 An ultrasound classified the lump as a cyst, nearly 32 x 23mm (1″ x 1.25″) in size and doppler scanning showed it had a blood flow.
 So, a biopsy was taken, which revealed it was an Endometriosis mass.
 It was excised and hadn’t come back within six months.
 But it was, in fact, confirmed as Endometriosis.